Shippable/docs/sources/platform/runtime/caching.md

 # Caching

-You can optionally turn on caching for your jobs to speed up your build by pulling your cache instead of installing all your dependencies.

-## Caching types
+Caching helps you speed up your jobs by avoid situations where you have to spend a lot of build time installing or pulling large dependencies.

 Shippable currently supports two types of caching:

-* Node caching
-* Artifact caching (only available for runCI jobs)
+* Node caching, where your entire build node is cached between jobs, and
+* Artifact caching, where you can cache large dependencies that take a long time to install at runtime

 ## Node caching

 ### How node caching works

-When you use an on-demand node pool, Shippable dynamically provisions and terminates nodes for you based on your usage.
-The first build that runs on a freshly provisioned node can take longer to start running if it needs to pull in dependencies that are not already available on the node.
-When the node stays idle for a certain amount of time, Shippable will terminate it.
-Your dependencies will need to be pulled again when the next build runs on yet another freshly provisioned node.

-With node caching enabled, Shippable will pause and restart the same on-demand node for you instead of provisioning fresh machines.
-This allows your average build times to improve because dependencies can now be shared across a larger number of builds.
+Node caching is available as an addon for on-demand nodes.

+When node caching is enabled, Shippable pauses your node after executing a job, instead of terminating it after some specified idle time.
+When the next job is triggered, the paused node is restarted, and it still contains any Docker images or dependencies that were installed as part of the previous job.
+This greatly speeds up builds that pull or build Docker images as part of their workflow.

+In addition, the node is available to execute the job much faster, since restarting the node from a paused state is much faster than provisioning a new node.
+So if your build takes just a few minutes to execute, you save on the node provisioning time for every build, which adds up quickly to a big chunk of time saved.

-Because this cache is tied to the node itself, both runCI and runSh jobs can take advantage of it.
+Both runCI and runSh jobs can take advantage of node caching.

 ### How to enable node caching

-To use node cache, you first need to purchase the "cache" add-on from the billing page.
+To use node cache, you first need to purchase the **cache** add-on from the billing page.
 [Click here](/platform/management/subscription/billing/) to see how you can update your billing plan to enable this feature.
+Please note that this feature can be purchased per SKU, so all nodes of that SKU will have caching enabled.

-You can enable node caching for any of your node caching while editing the node pool and selecting the cache checkbox.
-We have some default cache setting when you select the cache checkbox, you can also edit them if required.
+Once purchased, you can enable node caching for your node pool(s) by editing the node pool and selecting the cache checkbox.

 <img src="/images/platform/runtime/nodepool-cache.png"
    70  alt="Enabling caching for a nodepool" style="width:800px;"/>

 ### Clearing cache

-You can remove caching from your node pool anytime by navigating to the edit node pool page and disabling cache option.
-Now if your node remains idle for a long time then we will terminate the existing node and when next time you try running a build we will initialize a fresh node for you, hence all your installations from previous builds will be gone.
+You can remove caching from a node pool by editing the node pool and disabling **cache** option.

+This will revert nodes in that pool to default non-caching behavior which is [described here](/platform/runtime/nodes/#maximum-time-allocated-to-an-on-demand-node).

 ## Artifact caching